equwal/clapt/README.md

 ## Install

 We need to know which packages are needed, and whether they are from quicklisp.
-This is a lisp file.
 Modify `CONFIG-ASDF.lisp` and/or `CONFIG-QUICKLISP.lisp`.

 ## License